Nursing License Requirements in SD: Become a Nurse in South Dakota!

 The nurse should also request official transcripts.
 The candidate will submit a $100 application fee to the South Dakota Board ($125 if the candidate wants to begin work under a temporary permit).

-A prospective RN should enroll in a state approved professional nursing program.
+A prospective RN should enroll in a state approved professional nursing program (RN programs in South Dakota).
 It may confer a diploma, associate degree, or baccalaureate degree.

 Click Here for a list of approved LPN programs.